feerglas/stencil-storybook-template/readme.md

 # stencil-storybook-template

-A starting point to build webcomponents with stencil, including storybok
+A a template for building webcomponents with stencil, including storybok.

+- Write components and stories in typescript
+- Fully compatible with live-reloading / HMR

 ## Configurations